ucldc/ingest_deploy/README.md

 Running a harvest
 ----------------

-### Queue collections for harvest
+### 1. Queue collections for harvest

 Before initiating a harvest, you'll first need to confirm if the collection has previously been harvested -- or if it's a new collection:

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection, to determine the key.
 For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
 * Query CouchDB using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`

+#### Re-harvest
-If you have results in the resulting "value" parameter, then you'll need to remove the harvested records from CouchDB:
+If you have results in the "value" parameter, then you'll be conducting a re-harvest.
+You'll first need to remove the harvested records from CouchDB:

 * Log into majorTom.
 * Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_collection.py 23065`.
 * The proceed with the steps below for conducting a new harvest.

+#### New harvest
 If you have zero results, then you'll be conducting a new harvest:

 * <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection
 * Choose `Start harvest normal stage` from the `Action` drop-down.
-* You should then get feedback message verifying that the collections have been queued.

 Note: "normal stage" is the current default.
 When you provision workers (see below), you can specify which queue(s) they will poll for jobs via the `rq_work_queues` parameter.
 The example given below sets the workers up to listen for jobs on `normal-stage` and `low-stage`, but you can change this if need be.
+* You should then get feedback message verifying that the collections have been queued.

+You can now begin to monitor the harvesting process through the <a href="https://52.10.100.133/rq/">RQ Dashboard</a> (admin interface).
+At this stage, you'll see the harvest job listed in the queue.

 ### Harvest the collection through to CouchDB